vitaly-t/pg-promise/README.md

 ### JSON Filter

-When a variable ends with `:json`, explicit JSON formatting is applied to the value.
+When a variable name ends with `:json`, explicit JSON formatting is applied to the value.

 By default, any object that's not `Date`, `Array`, `Buffer`, `null` or Custom-Type (see [Custom Type Formatting]), is automatically formatted as JSON.